 The ability to break down and solve problems analytically.

-My current internship role as CEO Office has trained me to think critically and analytically, especially that I am being mentored by supervisors who are ex-consultants from BCG and Strategy&.
+My current internship role as CEO Office has trained me to think critically and analytically, given that I am mentored and supervised by ex-consultants from BCG and Strategy&.

-My role requires me to view problems starting from a high level perspective, break it down to smaller issues, and identify how these issues will affect the company in the short to long term.
-It requires rigorous analysis and a lot of data crunching of relevant data.
-For instance, when analyzing market entry for revenue generation, quantitative market research needs to be estimated on a quantitative basis in order to ensure the running of the company.
+I learn to view problems from a high-level perspective, break them down into smaller issues, and identify how these issues will affect the company in the short- to long-term.
+This role requires rigorous analysis and a lot of data crunching of relevant data.
+For instance, when analysing market entry for revenue generation, I need to estimate quantitative market research in order to ensure the running of the company.

 Criterion 2: What key criteria does your target company use in their recruitment process?